Constitution of the National Association of Secretaries of State

 2. Placing loyalty to state and federal constitutions, the law, and ethical principles above private or political gain; and

-3. For those Secretaries of State who serve as their state's chief elections official, practicing fair and unbiased election administration that recognizes each eligible citizen's right to cast his or her vote, and for that vote to be counted with the highest regard to constitutional foundations.
+3. For those Secretaries who are the chief elections officials in their state, practicing fair and unbiased election administration that recognizes each eligible citizen's right to cast his or her vote and for that vote to be counted with the highest regard to constitutional foundations.

 ARTICLE IV - MEMBERSHIP